pmoule/iamiam/README.md

 u := oauthConfig.AuthCodeURL(state)
 http.Redirect(w, r, u, http.StatusTemporaryRedirect)
 ```
 In the shown form just enter an email you like to use for authentication.
 (Email must be provided in `iam_config.json`).
-After this do the following stepts in your client application in your login callback handler.
+After this do the following steps in your login callback handler.
 ```
 func loginCallback(w http.ResponseWriter, r *http.Request) {
 	// do stuff like checking oauth state